Muzikanto/react-near/README.md

 You'll need to install the package from npm `npm i react-near near-api-js`.

-If you need to generate contract methods `npm i -D json-schema-to-typescript`.
+If you need to generate contract methods `npm i -D json-schema-to-typescript fzstd`.

 ## Quick Example